All history museums and attractions to visit in Ohio

 Cleveland, OH

-The steamship William G. Mather (Official Number 224850) is a retired Great Lakes bulk freighter now restored as a museum ship in Cleveland, Ohio , one of five in the Great Lakes region.
-She transported cargo such as ore, coal, stone, and grain to ports throughout the Great Lakes, and was nicknamed
+The SS William G. Mather, a retired Great Lakes bulk freighter, is now a museum ship in Cleveland, Ohio.
+It is one of only five such museum ships in the Great Lakes region.
+This historic vessel, which once transported cargo such as ore, coal, stone, and grain to ports throughout the Great Lakes, has been meticulously restored and is now open to the public for exploration and learning.

 2. National Museum of the U.s. Air Force2